 3. Structuring Your Restaurant Website For Usability

-Many food websites fail to think about developing site structure through the mindset of how the users should use it, and instead design it how their team uses it internally.
+Many food websites fail to think about developing site structure through the mindset of how the users should use it, and instead create the restaurant website design on how their team uses it internally.
 This often leads to a development process that lacks navigation elements that are clear and easy to use.
-Remember that a simpler navigation is always going to be more user-friendly than something that is more complex and difficult for users to use.
+Remember that a more straightforward navigation is always going to be more user-friendly than something that is more complex and difficult for users to use.
 More specifically, it is important to note that users don’t go to a site and go to the top navigation when they are seeking more information — they start scrolling down.

 4. Using Imagery to Convey an Idea

-There is no need to use copious amounts of copy to get across the core message to your audience.
+There is no need to use copious amounts of copy in your restaurant website design to get across the core message to your audience.
 Using minimal text that is supported with excellent images is going to do a better job at conveying your central ideas than having too much text.
 You don’t want to start with a big paragraph and overwhelm the reader.
 Instead, showcase what you are known for and bring that idea across with the images you use.

 5. Mobile Optimization of the Restaurant Website